Alice0206/Data-Processes-Assignment/README.md

 2. What are the differences in music features between song I like and song I dislike?
 A brief analysis of my musical tastes.
 3. Which countries are listening to their songs instead of foreign ones?
 4. Analysis of the evolution of the musical tastes in each country (in EU)?
 5. How do the features of music influence the genre of music?
-(Alice)
+Are they significant?

 ## Datasets